reactjs/rfcs/text/0000-use-state-ref.md

 }, []);
 ```

-Also, in this example `useCallback` doesn't need a dependency to know `count`'s value, so
-`useCallback` inside function just perform once. that's awesome
+Also, in this example `useCallback` doesn't need a dependency to know `count`'s value, so `useCallback` inside function just performs once. that's awesome

 ```js
 const [count, setCount, getCount] = useStateRef();